SATYAJIT1910/Todo-App/README.md

 A simple To-do app
 ## Things used
 1. ListView with Custom Adapter
-2. CRD in Database
+2. CRD operation on Database
-3. Explict Intents
+3. Explicit Intents
 # Demo
 View it on YouTube : https://www.youtube.com/watch?v=8p5jx0O-ux4